-Tenants are allowed to end a fixed-term tenancy by providing one month written notice if they:
+Tenants can end a fixed term tenancy early by providing one month written notice if they:

-- need to leave the rental unit to protect themselves or their children from family violence,
+- need to leave their rental unit to protect themselves or their children from family violence;

 - have been accepted into a long-term care facility.